 - There are times in crowded anchorages where you just can not use as much scope as you would like.
 If you need to end up on a short scope, set your anchor with a full 7:1 and then after digging it in well, pull in excess line to reduce your swing circle.

-I had been using the technique described above for a very long time before I came across this description of “How to Set an Anchor” by the designer of the Rocna anchor we used.
+- I had been using the technique described above for a very long time before I came across this description of “How to Set an Anchor” by the designer of the Rocna anchor.
 Pretty much exactly the same as written above, with some added logic about WHY the steps need to be done as described…

 Reemphasizing the importance of not rushing the processs, and not pulling on the anchor with short scope.